 - Breathing exercises: Deep breathing exercises are not only relaxing but also help in improving lung capacity and oxygenation of the body.

 Yes, individuals aged 65 and above should generally avoid exercises that place significant stress on joints and bones, such as free weights, plyometrics, and certain floor exercises like flutter kicks.

 These are mainly exercises that have a significant impact on joints and bones, even when people aren’t struggling with mobility or bone density issues.

-What I would recommend avoiding is things like free weights and plyometrics, which is a form of exercise where you get airborne a lot through jumping .
+What I would recommend avoiding are things like free weights and plyometrics, which is a form of exercise where you get airborne a lot through jumping .